mmu-webdesign/l4-WPD-web-term-2/rwd-week-5.md

   padding-top: 1em;
 }
 ```
-In the above we target all the `label`'s within our form.
+In the above we target all the `label`s within our form.
 Adding `display: block` to change our `label` into a **block level element**, putting it on its own line.
 We then add a little padding - *adjust this to best fit your design*.

 ### Styling `input` &amp; `textarea`